Fiona Travels from Asia

 Things to see at Tuyet Tinh Coc aka Am Tien Cave

-• The beautiful central large pond surrounded by karst mountains: Its water is so clear so you can easily see all the fish swimming inside
+• The beautiful central large pond is surrounded by karst mountains: Its water is so clear that you can easily see all the fish swimming inside.

 • Am Tien Cave: You can climb 200 steps amid breathtaking scenery to reach this cave and explore the temple inside